Oliver Jessop (Lichfield Office)

 MA (York) BA hons (Dunelm) MCIFA

-Oliver is a Member of the Chartered Institute for Archaeologists (CIfA) and is a recognised expert on the survey and analysis of standing buildings and historic landscapes.
-He is the Chair of the Chartered Institute for Archaeologists Professional Membership Panel and has formely been a Trustee of the Derbyshire Archaeology Society and has 23 years of experience within the heritage sector.
+Oliver is a Corporate Member of the Chartered Institute for Archaeologists (CIfA) and is a recognised expert on the survey and analysis of standing buildings and historic landscapes.
+He is the Chair of the Chartered Institute for Archaeologists Professional Membership Panel and has formely been a Trustee of the Derbyshire Archaeology Society, withover 24 years of experience of the heritage sector.

 He has worked as an independent Heritage Consultant since January 2012 when he founded The JESSOP Consultancy.
 Since 2008, Oliver has acted as the Archaeological Consultant at Chatsworth House involved with the Masterplan restoration project of the house and surrounding registered gardens and parkland.
 This role has since 2016 expanded to include the provision of archaeological consultancy advice to the Royal Horticultural Society for their new flower show at Chatsworth.
 Current projects include work on the Blenheim Estate, Woburn Abbey, Gorhambury House, the former Rowntree Chocolate Factory in York and and the Phoenix Foundry in Lewes.

 BA hons (Sheffield) MA (Sheffield) MCIFA

-James has worked within the heritage sector for 10 years as an archaeologist, historic buildings specialist and heritage consultant.
+James has worked within the heritage sector for 11 years as an archaeologist, historic buildings specialist and heritage consultant.
 He has previously worked for ARCUS (2007-2009), Wessex Archaeology (2009-2013), and Ecus Ltd (2013-2017).
 In addition to his current case-work and fieldwork projects, he is currently on a part-time secondment to the Environment Agency as an internal heritage advisor and providing curatorial advice to Bassetlaw District Council in Nottinghamshire.